lispcoc/SkyrimOutfitSystemSE/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/oxovhnk16gfn9ef3/branch/master?svg=true)](https://ci.appveyor.com/project/thekineticeffect/skyrimoutfitsystemse-mpt1j/branch/master)

-This mod is a resurrection of [aers's port](https://github.com/aers/SkyrimOutfitSystemSE) of David J Cobb's [Skyrim Outfit System](https://github.com/DavidJCobb/skyrim-outfit-system) for Skyrim SE.
+This mod is a resurrection of [aers's port](https://github.com/aers/SkyrimOutfitSystemSE) of David J Cobb's [Skyrim Outfit System](https://github.com/DavidJCobb/skyrim-outfit-system) for Skyrim SE, now able to run on newer Skyrim SE versions including Anniversary Edition.

-This version now features a better Quickselect system using UIExtensions menus and is also version independent from the SKSE/Skyrim runtimes version by use of the [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
-It has been tested on Skyrim runtimes 1.5.73 to 1.5.97.
+This version also features a better Quickselect system using UIExtensions menus and is also version independent from the SKSE/Skyrim runtime version (except for pre-AE vs AE) by use of the [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).

+# Compatibility

+This mod supports AE and pre-AE with different DLLs.

+The pre-AE DLL supports runtimes 1.5.73 to 1.5.97.

+The AE DLL supports runtimes 1.6.317 to 1.6.353 (so far, it is only tested on 1.6.353).

 # License